openvinotoolkit/training_extensions/tools/README.md

 - -f / --file : Path to the YAML file describing the experiment setup.
 After all runs, results are aggregated and saved.
 - -d / --dryrun : Preview the experiment list before execution.
 Use with '-f / --file' argument.

+Both single experiment and multiple experiments are supported.
+Here is the example.

-Sample Experiment Recipe YAML File:
+Single Experiment Recipe YAML File:

     output_path: research_framework_demo/det_model_test
     constants: # value in constant can't have other constant or variable.